-Go with the Fujifilm if you want a compact digital camera with better image quality and low-light performance, but if you prefer the versatility of a zoom lens, the Sony is a great alternative.
+Get the Fujifilm if you prioritize image quality and like the idea of an optical rangefinder.
+If you need a point-and-shoot camera with a zoom lens, the Sony is a great alternative.

 Sep 07, 2021: Replaced the Sony RX100 VII with the Fujifilm X100V as the 'Best Digital Compact Camera' and added the RX100 VII as 'Alternative With Optical Zoom'.

 Aug 17, 2021: Updated text for clarity and accuracy.

 Our recommendations above are what we think are currently the best digital cameras for most people to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).